 Moving north, along with shops like Jaded Jewels, Barbour, Peress Lingerie, and the family owned JJ Marco, you’ll find Eli Zabar’s E.A.T.
 Café and Gifts, Nectar Diner, the very high-end Lobel’s Butcher – and the “Home of the Best Black and White Cookie” – William Greenberg.
 (Do yourself a favor and get at least one.
 Those accolades are no hype.)

-Metropolitan Museum of Art and Some Harry Potter
+Metropolitan Museum of Art

-The latest, developed on the 20th anniversary of the first Harry Potter book in 2016, is an “activities-based” trip through the Metropolitan Museum of Art (82nd and 5th).
+One of Fable & Lark’s most popular tours, Griffins, Goblets, and Gold: A Magical Arts tour, developed on the 20th anniversary of the first Harry Potter book in 2016, remains an “activities-based” trip through the Met.

 You meet in the Metropolitan Museum’s Great Hall (beneath the Pharaoh statue), a carbon copy of the Great Halls of Europe upon which the Hogwart’s Dining Hall was modeled.
 One Roman Statesman’s marble bust, with busted nose, looks eerily like Lord Voldemort.

-Hotels on Madison Avenue in the BID
+Hotels In Madison Avenue BID

 STAY: Plaza Athnee on 64th